 If kids close their phones or computers around you, don’t be naive.
 Make sure children use phones and computers in public areas of the home only.

-Tim offers these tips for parents to prevent sexting and the sharing of inappropriate pictures:
+Tim offers these tips for parents to prevent the sharing of inappropriate pictures:

 1) Make sure you recognize all numbers on phone bill.
 Kids text all the time nowadays that parent’s don’t always see the faces of their child’s friends.
 It is important to ask your child about any number that you don’t recognize.